gilbertfrancois/pong/README.md

-# Pong
+# Retro Tennis

 _Gilbert François Duivesteijn_

+This project is work in progress.
+Please come back later...

 ## Abstract

-_Pong is a table tennis–themed twitch arcade sports video game, featuring simple two-dimensional graphics, manufactured by Atari and originally released in 1972._ (Source: Wikipedia)
+_Retro Tennis, (also known as Pong) is a table tennis–themed twitch arcade sports video game, featuring simple two-dimensional graphics, manufactured by Atari and originally released in 1972._ (Source: Wikipedia)